 Dairy milk is a staple food throughout the world.
 However, in recent years, the popularity of plant milks, such as almond, has increased as many people look for dairy alternatives.
 The reasons are manifold; some consumers are cutting out animal products, while others do it in a bid to help the planet.
 But is almond milk more sustainable than dairy milk?

-Assessing the environmental impact of milk production is complex
+The environmental impact of milk production

 We’ve all heard of the effects of dairy farming on the environment.
 In reality, assessing the environmental impact of milk production is very complex.
 Many variable factors need to be considered and production methods for dairy and plant-based milk are very different.
 However, it is possible to draw a few conclusions and it may surprise you to learn that almond milk has detrimental effects on the environment.